 Notice the shims between the machining support and the chassis, with a total thickness of 12 mm, to prevent the underbody boxes from touching the support, which will be described later.

 Some buffer bodies were broken.
-On the other hand, replacement buffers are got back from Trix PBA cars.
-Indeed, these cars are delivered with buffers a little longer (as well as not compressed beads) to equip an end car.
+On the other hand, replacement buffers are got back from Trix PBA coaches.
+Indeed, these coaches are delivered with buffers a little longer (as well as not compressed bellows) to equip an end coach.
 These buffers are fool-proofed: their tenon has a diameter of 1.5 mm on one side, and 2 mm on the other.

 I drill the buffer bodies at 2.5 mm and I insert pieces of ø 2,4 mm Evergreen tube.
 Once glued, I ream them to the desired diameter, either 1.5 mm or 2 mm depending on the side.